jmontgomery1590/IST412-Project/README.md

           Click "View Page" from the option menu on the left.

     ***Student and TA will only have the "View Course" and "View Page" buttons on the option menu.
-Admins and Instructors will have additional "Add", "Edit", and "Delete" buttons: Admins for both Course and Page, Instructors only Page.
+Admins and Instructors will have additional "Add", "Edit", and "Delete" buttons (not yet functional): Admins for both Course and Page, Instructors only Page.